Python Typing for Cloud Resource Definitions

 State Safety and Drift Detection via Typed Outputs

 Infrastructure state relies on asynchronous resolution.
-Directly accessing Output[T] or IResolvable breaks serialization guarantees.
-Map asynchronous outputs to synchronous type guards.
-Prevent runtime AttributeError during state application.
+Directly accessing Output[T] values synchronously breaks serialization guarantees.
+Map asynchronous outputs to synchronous type guards only within .apply() callbacks.
+Prevent runtime AttributeError during state application by never unwrapping tokens in the main execution thread.

 Use .apply() to transform outputs within strict type boundaries.
-Never unwrap tokens synchronously in the main execution thread.
 Integrate pulumi preview --diff into your pipeline.
 Run cdktf diff to surface untyped schema mutations.
+Typing catches schema errors at edit time, but out-of-band changes still need runtime reconciliation—see Idempotency and Drift Detection in Python IaC for the refresh-and-compare workflow.

 import pulumi